Skylake-dev/Notes/Data Bases 2/Data Bases 2.md

 The concept of predicate lock disallow other transactions to insert, delete or update any record that satisfies the predicate `A < 1`.
 This prevents phantom inserts because no other transaction can modify the data that T1 is working with.

 #### Isolation levels
 DBMS in practice allow to specify so called *isolation levels* for the transactions.
-These specify what anomalies we allow in order to achieve more concurrency and performance.
+These levels specify what anomalies we allow in order to achieve more concurrency and performance.
 Not all transactions need to have the same isolation level, it can be set on a per-transaction basis.
 These levels do not affect write locks that are **always kept until the decision point** (strict 2PL on write locks), regardless off the isolation level.
 If this doesn't occur we cannot ensure rollback in case of aborts, jeopardizing consistency (dirty write).
 On the other hand we can have different levels for read locks: